Home Made Diet Considerations

 KIDNEY AND URINARY TRACT:

-- Fish stock is naturally high in arginine which assists the kidneys in utilizing proteins more effectively.
+- Fish broth is naturally high in arginine which assists the kidneys in utilizing proteins more effectively.
 Pets with kidney problems benefit from arginine in the diet to regulate protein usage without causing muscle wasting (a condition caused by decreasing protein levels in obligate carnivores… it’s a condition where the body eats its own tissues to survive)

 -Arginine has also been found to be particularly beneficial for the treatment of sepsis and whole body inflammation